- Prayer and Worship

 - About USCCB

 On November 7, 2008, then-Bishop Allen H. Vigneron of Oakland addressed the Gateway Liturgical Conference in St. Louis, Missouri on the subject of Liturgiam authenticam and the art of pastoral translation.
-With the Bishop's permission, the Secretariat of Divine Worship offers this address as a helpful catechesis on the forthcoming translation of the third edition of the Roman Missal.PrefacePrinciples from Liturgiam Authenticam
+With the Bishop's permission, the Secretariat of Divine Worship offers this address as a helpful catechesis on the Roman Missal, Third Edition.PrefacePrinciples from Liturgiam Authenticam

 Dear Brothers and Sisters – All Beloved as Members in the one Body of Christ Our High-Priest: